 Boarding Program Frequently Asked Questions

 All boarding students are expected to attend Residential Life Orientation.
-Orientation will begin upon your arrival which must be August 28; orientation will take place soon after.
-Consult our school calendar on our "Community" page for the first day of school.
+Orientation will begin upon your arrival which will likely be August 31; orientation will take place soon after.
+Consult our school calendar on our “About” page for the first day of school.

 Orientation – Your first week at school: